Prep time: 10 min • Cook time: 40 min • Yield: 4 servings

 - Cut sweet potatoes into ⅛-to-¼-inch strips.
 Place in a large bowl, add the arrowroot powder, and toss until the fries are lightly coated.

-- In a small bowl, combine the coconut oil, cumin, chili powder, cinnamon, thyme, salt, and pepper.
+- In a small bowl, combine the coconut oil, cumin, chili powder, cinnamon, thyme, garlic, dried ginger, salt, and pepper.
 Heat in the microwave for 15 to 20 seconds, until the coconut oil is melted.
 Stir with a fork to combine.

 - Add the seasoned coconut oil to the sweet potatoes and toss with two wooden spoons to evenly coat the fries with the oil.